ckester23/project-1/README.md

 # UOCIS322 - Project 1 #

 This project will get you started with creating a simple webpage server.

 Cheyanne Kester
+This project contains a program that runs a simple webpage server, that either outputs an ASCII representation of a cat, or, if the user makes a request, outputs whatever content is described in the `.html` or `.css` file matching that request (if such a file exists).

 ## Getting started